 The capers add an extra layer of salty, briny flavor to this dish, so definitely don’t leave those out.
 Be sure to drain the capers before adding them to the sauce or the flavor of their brine will overpower the sauce.

+Toss the sauce with any type of cooked pasta you like.
 The final touch that pulls this pasta dish together is a garnish of fresh herbs at the end.
 Either basil or parsley add a hit of freshness that goes nicely with the briny flavor of the capers and olives.

 Storage